nicolasmure/NmureEncryptor/README.md

 #### Encrypt

-The simpliest way to use this library is to create a instance of the Encryptor by passing it a secret key and a cipher method to use during encryption.
+The simpliest way to use this library is to create an instance of the Encryptor by passing it a secret key and a cipher method to use during encryption.
 To see all the cipher methods supported by your php installation, use the [openssl_get_cipher_methods](http://php.net/manual/en/function.openssl-get-cipher-methods.php "Gets available cipher methods") function.